fluxpat/Realhub-React-Feature/README.md

 * Component is built using React.js
 * Component uses ES6 syntax and features
+* Component is built as a Functional Component
+* Uses React Hooks
 * Comments are ordered in reverse chronological order (newest comments first).
 * Ability to mark comments as "seen" / acknowledged
 * If there are unseen comments the button is blue